bugzmanov/nes_ebook/src/chapter_8.md

 <div style="text-align:center;"><img src="./images/ch8/image_1_scroll_basics.png" width="80%"/></div>

-The scroll is implemented on the PPU level and only affects rendering of background tiles (those stored in nametables).
+The scroll is implemented on the PPU level and only affects the rendering of background tiles (those stored in nametables).
 Sprites (OAM data) are not affected by this.

 PPU can keep two screens in memory simultaneously (remember one name table - 1024 bytes, and PPU has 2 KiB of VRAM).
 This doesn't look like a lot, but this is enough to do the trick.
 During the scroll the viewport cycles through those two nametables, while the CPU is busy updating the part of the screen that's not yet visible, but will be soon.
 That also means that most of the time, the PPU is rendering parts of both nametables.